ava-labs/Simplex/msm/README.md

 - The validator set of the epoch numbered `epoch_number` is derived from `p_chain_reference_height`.

 - The `prev_sealing_block_hash` is the hash of the sealing block of the previous epoch, and it is used to efficiently validate the sealing block of the previous epoch.
-  If there is no previous epoch (i.e., the current epoch is the first ever epoch), then it is nil.
+  If there is no previous epoch (i.e., the current epoch is the first ever epoch), then is equal to the hash of the first Simplex block.

 - The `next_p_chain_reference_height` is the P-chain height of the next epoch, otherwise it is set to `0`.